noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

 - ether: the cryptocurrency of ethereum
 - kill switch: self destructs a smart contract
 - patricia tree: data structure; Practical Algorithm to Retrieve Information Code in Alphanumeric
+- gas: the cost of executing transactions on the EVM.

 ## solidity